WebDevBernard/AWS-Lambda-Project/README.md

 - An app that displays player count in World of Warcraft Mythic+ dungeons using automation with AWS.

-- If you want to understand how it's made.
-All my logic is in /backend/write.js and /frontend/src/hooks/useWowData.js.
+- To understand my code logic.
+Read /backend/write.js and /frontend/src/hooks/useWowData.js.

-- The data can be used to analyze player preferences, specifically, which set of \*affixes (weeks) players tend to like/dislike playing.
+- The data can be used to analyze player preferences, specifically, which set of affixes (weeks) players tend to like/dislike playing.

-- \*Affixes are a combination of difficulty modifiers that change once a week and cycle over 12 weeks.
-Affixes keep the game interesting, but some affixes are harder than others and fewer players tend to play during those weeks.

 ### What exactly does it do?